OpenNTI/nti.dataserver/docs/content-anchoring.rst

 	function locateRanageEdgeForAnchor(textAnchor, ancestorNode, startResult){
 		//Resolution starts by locating the reference node
 		//for this text anchor.
-If it can't be found ancestor is used var referenceNode = resolveAnchor(textAnchor.anchor_dom_id, textAnchor.anchor_tag_name);
+If it can't be found ancestor is used var referenceNode = resolveAnchor(textAnchor.elementId, textAnchor.elementTagName);
  		if(!referenceNode){
 			referenceNode = ancestorNode;
 		}

 		//A value between 0 and 1 indicating the confidence we
-		//require to match a textNode to an NTITextContext.
+		//require to match a textNode to an TextContext.
 A
 		//value of 1 indicates 100% confidence, while a value of 0
 		//indicates 0% confidence
 		var requiredConfidence = 1;